 - Microsoft Office (2000 Pro or higher)

-- Logos Scholar's Library
+- Logos Books (supplied at Junior Orientation)

 - · Antivirus and anti-spyware software

-Enrolled students are able to purchase the Logos products at a 50% discount at the beginning of each term through the WLS network service department.
+Enrolled students are able to purchase the Logos products at a 50% discount through Logos.

 BUILDING A PERSONAL LIBRARY

 While at the seminary, students will want to begin acquiring a personal library of the basic theological books needed by a pastor in the parish ministry.
 The book expenses of the individual student will vary, but a minimum cost of \$500 per year may be expected.
 Books may be purchased through the seminary bookstore.